Skip to main content

 How do you protect e-commerce platforms from payment fraud?

-We implement multi-layered payment security including web application firewalls to prevent Magecart-style skimming, real-time transaction fraud scoring, PCI DSS compliance for cardholder data protection, and monitoring for compromised payment credentials.
-Our approach covers both traditional card payments and Indonesian digital wallets like GoPay, OVO, and DANA.
+We set up multi-layered payment security.
+Web application firewalls block Magecart-style skimming.
+We add real-time transaction fraud scoring and PCI DSS compliance for cardholder data.
+We monitor for compromised payment credentials.
+We cover both traditional card payments and Indonesian digital wallets like GoPay, OVO, and DANA.

 Q